Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

 This section guides you through adding a `NetworkTransform` component that moves the player.

-Add a `NetworkTransform` component to the Player prefab:
+Add a `NetworkTransform` component to the Player Prefab:

 1. Select the **Player** Prefab in Assets > Prefabs.
 2. In the **Inspector** tab (with the Player Prefab selected), select **Add Component**.